LucaRM/bucans-app/README.md

 # Send information to database
 > ruby bin/rails db:migrate

-## Example to create a new article
-> article = Article.new(title: "something", body: "something something")

 ### Link to the tutorial I'm using to build the functionality.
 Right now I'm in step 7.2
 # https://guides.rubyonrails.org/getting_started.html